ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/vpn.md

 ### Sessions

 A VPN Session has to map to a specific VPN Endpoint and the associated Service.
-This is the object which willl contain all of the configuration required to set up the VPN tunnel on the eCloud VPC side.
+This is the object which will contain all of the configuration required to set up the VPN tunnel on the eCloud VPC side.

 To create, select "Create Session", choose a name and then select the VPN Service and Endpoint you would like this Session to use.